cjpardodelahoz/nostoc/README.md

 -set8: *Nostoc* II bins from all newly generated metagenomes after refinement with graphbin2

--set73: *Nostoc* II bins from sets 7 and 0 for preliminary phylogenetic analyses
+-set73: *Nostoc* II bins from sets 7 and 3 for preliminary phylogenetic analyses

 -set9: *Nostoc* II bins from all newly generated metagenomesexported from anvio after visual curation.

 -set10: *Nostoc* II bins from all newly generated metagenomes curated and with the extra contigs from the assembly graph.

 -set103: set10 plus set3.
 For phylogenetic analyses.

+-set103a: set10 plus set3.
+After sorting plasmids and chromosomes

+-set103c: set10 plus set3.
+Putative chromosomes only

+-set103p: set10 plus set3.
+Putative plasmids only

 -set200: *Nostoc* genomes from subset 0 in Pardo-De la Hoz et al, but also including JL33.
 Used for dating.